2025 North Indian Ocean cyclone season: Deep Depression BOB 01

 A low pressure area formed over northwest Bay of Bengal off the coast of Odisha at 08:30 IST on 27 May.
 Favorable environmental conditions including warm sea surface temperatures, moderate vertical wind shear over the system and the presence of warm air over Gangetic West Bengal and Bangladesh allowed it to gradually consolidate.
 However, the strong wind shear in the region due to the advancing southwest monsoon and insufficient time over sea before landfall limited its intensification.
 It became well marked at 05:30 IST on 28 May and persisted over the same region.
 By 05:30 IST on 29 May, the system coalesced into a depression near the coasts of West Bengal and Bangladesh.
 Thereafter, the depression moved nearly northwards and by 08:30 IST on the same day, it intensified into a deep depression.
 Over the next 6 hours, the system continued to move nearly northwards and made landfall on the West Bengal–Bangladesh coast between Sagar Island and Khepupara, close to Raidighi.
 Its maximum sustained windspeed at the time was 30 kn gusting to 40 kn.
 It then tracked north-northeastward inland, and by 05:30 IST on 30 May the system had weakened back into a depression over Bangladesh.
 By 17:30 IST on the same day, it had degenerated into a well marked low over Meghalaya due to interaction with rugged terrain.

 As a result of the system, Noakhali received 168 mm and Dhaka 88 mm of rainfall on 29 May.
 The same day, Kolkata received light to moderate rainfall with Jinjirabazar receiving 23 mm of rainfall in a timespan from noon to 20:00 IST.
 It caused floods and landslides which killed 61, left 10 missing and affected 6.1 million people in India, with 27 deaths in Assam, 12 in Arunachal Pradesh, 6 each in Meghalaya and Mizoram, 4 in Manipur, 3 in Sikkim, 2 in Tripura and 1 in Nagaland.
 Four additional deaths occurred in Bangladesh, including 2 in Dhaka and 1 in Moheshkhali, while 8 others went missing when a trawler sank near Kutubdia.
 In Moheshkhali and Kutubdia, over 100 homes and farmland were flooded.
 Another person was killed by a collapsing wall, 11 were injured by lightning strikes, over 1,400 homes were damaged and 53 landslides were observed across 33 Rohingya refugee camps.
 The system brought heavy rainfall and strong winds to Myanmar as well.
 As a result, 26 homes were destroyed and 22 others were damaged in Yegyi and Dedaye Townships.

 Depression BOB 02/LAND 03

-On 14 July, a circulation previously marked as a well-defined low consolidated into a depression while over West Bengal, near Bangladesh, at 06:00 UTC, according to the IMD.
-It weakened to a well-defined low on 16 July.
-It re-intensified to a depression on the next day.
+On 14 July, a circulation previously marked as a well-defined low consolidated into a depression while over West Bengal, near Bangladesh, at 06:00 UTC.
+It weakened to a well-defined low on 16 July with it re-intensifying to a depression on the next day, according to the IMD.